-The Office of Environmental Health & Safety and Chemistry Department graduate students will be conducting the campus chemical inventory verification over an 8 week period in 2023 from June 5th through July 28th, 8 am to 12 pm daily.
+The Office of Environmental Health & Safety and Chemistry Department graduate students will be conducting the campus chemical inventory verification over an 8 week period in 2024 from the beginning of June through end of July, 8 am to 12 pm daily.

 There are several chemical owner reports that will be helpful in UNHCEMS: